-This guide covers what actually separates 5.5 from 6.5 in the examiner's scoring, a week-by-week timetable, daily drills for each of the four criteria, and the mistakes that keep candidates stuck.
-Everything here works with nothing more than a phone that can record audio.
+This guide covers what separates the two score profiles, a flexible practice sequence, daily drills for each criterion and the mistakes that keep practice from transferring.
+You can start with a phone that records audio.

 What actually separates Band 5.5 from Band 6.5